 First, we use Lemma \ref{lem:diffqmbarqmongrid} to show that $\left| Q^{(m,n)}(\vr_g) - \bar Q^{(m,n)}(\vr_g) \right|$ is small for all points $\vr_g \in \Omega$.
 Note that the condition of Lemma \ref{lem:diffqmbarqmongrid} is satisfied by assumption \eqref{eq:condLleex}.
 Using the union bound over all $6$ pairs $(m,n)$ obeying $m+n\leq 2$, it now follows from Lemma \ref{lem:diffqmbarqmongrid}, that

 holds with probability at least $1- 6\delta' = 1- \frac{\delta}{2}$.
 Here, $\delta'$ is the original $\delta$ in Lemma \ref{lem:diffqmbarqmongrid}.
 Next, we will prove that this result continues to hold uniformly for all $\vr \in [0,1]^2$.
-It follows from the derivation in Section \ref{sec:techres1} below that to prove the uniform result, it is sufficient to demonstrate that the event
+To this end, we will also need that the event